Batman in film: Filmography

+Michael Gough and Pat Hingle are the only cast members to appear in all four films as Alfred Pennyworth and Commissioner Gordon respectively.

 Batman (1989)

 Tim Burton took over as director of the first Batman film in 1986.
 Steve Englehart and Julie Hickson wrote film treatments before Sam Hamm wrote the first screenplay.
 Numerous A-list actors were considered for the role of Batman before Michael Keaton was cast.
 Keaton was a controversial choice for the role since, by 1988, he had become typecast as a comedic actor and many observers doubted he could portray a serious role.
 Jack Nicholson accepted the role of the Joker under strict conditions that dictated a high salary, a portion of the box office profits and his shooting schedule.
 Nicholson's final salary is reported to be as high as $50 million.
 Principal photography took place at Pinewood Studios from October 1988 to January 1989.
 The budget escalated from $30 million to $48 million, while the 1988 Writers Guild of America strike forced Hamm to drop out.
 Rewrites were performed by Warren Skaaren, Charles McKeown and Jonathan Gems.
 Batman received positive reviews, broke numerous box office records, and won the Academy Award for Best Art Direction.
 The film grossed over $400 million, and left a legacy over the modern perception of the superhero film genre.